 Request

-The Standard questionnaire asks about strokes in the question regarding “Neurological Condition?”
+The Standard preoperative assessment form asks about strokes in the question regarding “Neurological Condition?”
 Some members also ask in the heart question if the patient has had a stroke.
 One member also has updated how this question is asked to include ‘Any heart problem or have had any reason to see a Cardiologist in the past?‘

 Request